 When it’s hot, your child won’t need layers of nightclothes on – keep these and bedclothes to a minimum.

-Children need high factor sunscreen to be applied regularly when it is very sunny; at least two hourly, and more regularly if they’re in and out of a padding pool or the sea, even if the sunscreen says it’s waterproof.
+Children need high factor sunscreen to be applied regularly; at least two hourly, and more regularly if they’re in and out of a padding pool or the sea, even if the sunscreen says it’s waterproof.
 Sun screen will also need to be reapplied more regularly if the child is sweating a lot.

 The sun screen should protect against UVB and UVA rays and be suitable for the age of the child.
 Most importantly, sun screen needs to be applied 30 minutes before going outside.
 Remember that spray sunscreens shouldn’t be sprayed straight onto your child’s face – spray the sunscreen onto your hand and then apply to your child’s face.